NationalGenomicsCenter/eDNAssay/README.md

 of models under other reaction conditions before relying on them to declare specificity.
 See Kronenberger et al. (in review) for details.

 ## File guide
-- **Training_data.csv** - Empirical dataset containing information on base-pair mismatches, oligonucleotide characteristics, and the results of SYBR Green- and TaqMan-based qPCR testing.
-These data are used to train the SYBR Green and TaqMan (eDNAssay) models.
+- **SYBR_training_data.csv** - Empirical dataset containing information on base-pair mismatches, oligonucleotide characteristics, and the results of SYBR Green-based qPCR tests.
+These data were used to train the SYBR Green (primer-only) model.
 - **SYBR_model_training.R** - Script used to train a random forest model to predict cross-amplification of SYBR Green-based qPCR assays.
 - **SYBR_trained_model.RData** - A learned model produced through SYBR Green model training (SYBR_model_training.R script).
 - **SYBR_specificity_prediction** - Script used to calculate base-pair mismatches between assay oligonucleotides and templates, and then assign templates probabilities of belonging to either the "amplify" or "non-amplify" class via the learned SYBR Green model (SYBR_trained_model.RData).
+- **TaqMan_training_data.csv** - Empirical dataset containing information on base-pair mismatches, oligonucleotide characteristics, and the results of TaqMan-based qPCR tests.
+These data were used to train the TaqMan (full-assay) model.
 - **TaqMan_model_training.R** - Script used to train a random forest model to predict cross-amplification of TaqMan-based qPCR assays.
 - **TaqMan_trained_model.RData** - A learned model produced through TaqMan model training (TaqMan_model_training.R script), referred to as eDNAssay.
 - **TaqMan_optimal_thresholds.R** - Script used to calculate optimal class assignment probability thresholds for a range of false negative (FN)